Variational Gaussian Approximation in Replica Analysis of Parametric Models: Grand canonical

-This expression coincides with the GC formalism \eqref{eq: replicated system grand canonical}.
-From the normalization it is evident that this formulation is formally similar to a grand canonical ensemble of ideal gas in statistical mechanics, with the sample size playing the role of a fluctuating particle number and $\beta^{-1}\log n$ acting as the chemical potential.
-In this sense, $\tilde{D}$ may be regarded as a reservoir.
-This analogy provides an intuitive physical interpretation of the GC formalism.
-It would also be useful when considering more elaborate replica systems, such as those used in the replica analysis of bootstrap methods \cite{10206490, takahashi2024replica, takahashi2025replica}.
+This transform is similar to the one from canonical ensemble to grand canonical ensemble with fugacity $n$.
+In this sense, $\tilde{D}$ can be regarded as a reservoir.
+Also, it may be possible to interpret that the factor $k!$ reflect the label-exchange symmetry of the data points.
+The computation in this section is equivalent to the one in the main text.
+Nevertheless, we expect that it would be useful when considering more elaborate replica systems, such as those used in the replica analysis of bootstrap methods \cite{malzahn2003approximate, obuchi2019semi, 10206490, takahashi2024replica, takahashi2025replica}.